-In their 2017 report “Doors Wide Open“, Transparency International found Canada has risks in 4 of the ten areas they identified as ways where legal loopholes or weak enforcement made it easier to launder money through the real estate sector.
-For comparison, the US had deficiencies in 9 out of 10, and the UK only had one often.
+In their 2017 report “Doors Wide Open“, Transparency International found that Canada has risks in 4 of the ten areas they identified where legal loopholes or weak enforcement made it easier to launder money through the real estate sector.
+The US had deficiencies in 9 out of 10, and the UK only had one often.

 - Inadequate coverage of anti-money laundering provisions

 - Identification of the beneficial owners of legal entities, trusts and other legal

 - Foreign companies have access to the real estate market with few